Naoto Suenaga

 Naoto Suenaga (末永直登, Suenaga Naoto) is a retired Japanese professional drifting driver and the older brother of D1 Grand Prix driver Masao Suenaga.
 He is known for competing in the D1 Grand Prix series for Team ORANGE.
 In addition to competitions, he teaches a drift school and formerly works for Ebisu Circuit.

-He is the 2008 D1 Street Legal champion, setting a record 5 win in a season.
+Suenaga is the 2008 D1 Street Legal champion, setting a record 5 win in a season.